fnichol/guard_boilerplate/README.md

     ./script/guard

+LiveReload needs to refresh an `http://` URL (rather than a `file://`), so there is a basic web server script that will share your current working directory by default on port 3000.
+To start it, open another shell, change into your project directory and run the script:
+    cd guard_boilerplate
+    ./script/server

+If you need a custom listen port, just supply that as an argument:

+    ./script/server 8080

 # Customize

 The file that controls what happens when is your `Guardfile` which is pretty straight forward.
 The `'livereload'` block has a bundle of `watch` listeners that are file patterns.
 Whenever any of these files change, any attached web browsers will be reloaded with LiveReload.